PREPARING FOR YOUR OPEN HOME

 Are you selling your home in the next few months?
-Then you probably want to achieve the best price and to sell without having inspections and open homes for months on end.
+Then, you probably want to achieve the best price, sell without inspections, and open homes for months.

 There are always small things you have thought about fixing or updating in your home.
-Small changes can make a big difference to the selling price when a buyer feels they’re purchasing a beautiful home, rather than a ‘fixer upper’.
+Small changes can significantly affect the selling price when a buyer feels they’re purchasing a beautiful home rather than a ‘fixer-upper’.

 What can you do to make the property look great without spending unnecessary money?

 Unsurprisingly, most owners recognise the need to de-clutter.
-This can be helpful come moving day with less to pack and organise.
-Purchase some packing boxes and store as much of the kids’ toys, tools, clothes and other items that you can live without for a couple of months before potential buyers come to inspect your home.
+This can be helpful on moving days with less to pack and organise.
+Purchase some packing boxes and store as many of the kids’ toys, tools, clothes and other items you can live without for a couple of months before potential buyers inspect your home.
 Store the boxes neatly in your garage or hire a small storage facility for the duration of the sale.

-An alternative to packing is to look online, where you could make a few dollars selling some of your unwanted household items.
+An alternative to packing is looking online, where you could make a few dollars selling some unwanted household items.

-This can be hard for some, but it’s essential that buyers don’t see your home.
+This can be hard for some, but buyers mustn’t see your home.
 They need to see a house that they can make their own.
-Pack away family photos, souvenirs or sports memorabilia, remove names on rooms or doors.
-Present a blank canvas for the buyers to imagine a home for their own family.
+Pack away family photos, souvenirs or sports memorabilia, and remove names on rooms or doors.
+Present a blank canvas for the buyers to imagine a home for their family.

-Dark furniture, dark carpets and strong coloured walls can make a room seem smaller.
-Where practicable and affordable, remove or replace these items with something lighter and brighter.
+Dark furniture, dark carpets and strong-coloured walls can make a room seem smaller.
+Remove or replace these items with something lighter and brighter where practicable and affordable.
 A light rug on a dark floor can be a cost-effective but straightforward change.

 Ensure all lights are working.
 If needed, replace them with bright LED globes.
 LED globes last longer and are more energy-efficient, but savvy buyers will also notice features like this.
-Just having the lights on during an inspection lets people know the electricity is working.
+Having the lights on during an inspection lets people know the electricity is working.

 Don’t neglect small or tricky maintenance jobs.
 These can become deal-breakers when building and pest inspections are done.
-Things to look for; loose door handles, broken door or window locks, faulty exterior gates or blocked drains.
+Things to look for are loose door handles, broken or window locks, faulty exterior gates or blocked drains.
 You may find that they are easy to solve and inexpensive.

 Fixing the floors will stop the property from looking tired and dated.
 If you decide to replace your floors, your choice in colour or style needs to appeal to a broad audience of potential buyers.
 Research current fashions or go with a neutral colour palette.

-If you decide to sell with worn floor coverings or broken tiles, you might find it puts off potential buyers and bidders.
+If you sell with worn floor coverings or broken tiles, you might find it puts off potential buyers and bidders.